dwiwad/hockey_site/README.md

 - [ ] Look into DuckDB
 - [X] Write a shot depth function once rosters are in and replace shot share figure
 - [X] Check the math on the depth.py
-- [ ] Add primary and secondary team colors to css or a python dict
+- [X] Add primary and secondary team colors to css or a python dict
 - [ ] For the shape of the game would it be better to have a running line? like moneypuck.
 I'm finding myself wanting to see how depth balance has evolved over the game...
 	- [ ] Like 4 side by side moving line figures.
 One for each element of depth or each shape of the game element
-- [ ] Change the shot share/depth bar plot to be away and home team primary colors
+- [X] Change the shot share/depth bar plot to be away and home team primary colors
-- [ ] Shot depth dash, need to find where depth stabilizes
+- [ ] Detailed Dashboards card and page
-	- [ ] Look at Y depth X shot, line team-game.
-Where does depth stabilize?
-Check my bookmark.
 - [ ] Problem: Spoilers!
 	- [ ] Create a listener that looks at the box score endpoint, pings every 10 seconds.
 Updates pages when clock running turns false.
 - [ ] Start looking into hosting on AWS
-- [ ] Localize timezone
+- [X] Localize timezone
 - [ ] TDI
 	- [ ] Start scoping the deep dive
 	- [ ] Stand up an empty post for it

 ### Sept.
 6, 2025 - Keep on keepin on
 - [X] Write the demographics deep dive notebook file
-- [ ] Total Depth Index
+- [X] Total Depth Index
 	- [X] Do the ground exploration and analysis to define TDI in last season; Need this for the blog post and dash
 	- [X] Pull the data for 2010 to 2025
-	- [ ] Analyze - Big data is big 😬
+	- [X] Analyze - Big data is big 😬
 - [ ] Find the right icons for about page that are thin in each case
 - [X] Live dashboarding
 	- [X] Learn how to bring in the live data